ninjudd/cake/README.md

-Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by many fond memories of Rake and countless hours of singeing my hair with other Java and Clojure build tools.
+Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by fond memories of Rake and countless hours of singeing my hair with other Java and Clojure build tools.

 ## Installation

-There are three easy ways to get Cake.
+There are three ways to get Cake.
 The simplest method is just to install the gem.
 If you're new, that's what we recommend.

 ### Using gem